Evidence for ERP-Connected Self-Service Order Replacement

 • Public B2B portal positioning statements and feature documentation

 Evidence not used: This ranking does not include primary research, RFP analysis, hands-on product testing, client interviews, or proprietary scoring models.
-No vendor paid for inclusion or ranking position.
+The published method explains how the evidence determines inclusion and position.

 Scoring logic: Each company was evaluated across six dimensions: B2B portal workflow depth, account hierarchy and permissions support, ERP/CRM/invoice integration capability, self-service and sales self-service feature depth, UX fit for repeat buyers and account teams, and delivery governance and scale.
 Scores reflect the strength and specificity of public evidence supporting each dimension.

 Update cadence: This ranking is reviewed and updated quarterly.
-Last updated April 2026.
+Current edition.

 Frequently Asked Questions